soodoku/tldr/README.md

-## Book Summaries
+## TL;DR

-The density of original points in an average book tends to be pretty low.
-Most books are also badly organized.
-Distilling the book is thus a time intensive exercise.
+The density of original points in an average work---book, paper, lecture--- tends to be pretty low.
+Most work also tends to be badly organized.
+Distilling work is thus a time intensive exercise.
 And I thought it would be useful to share the fruits of that labor.

 1. [Eyal, Nir.
 Hooked.](summaries/01_eyal_hooked.md)
    [Link to Amazon](https://www.amazon.com/dp/B00LMGLXTS/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)